Rural Medical Emergency Training

 The trucks have visited 4,700 health professionals to date, covering 87 of Nebraska’s 93 counties.
 Training is team-based, with rural responders learning side-by-side with the same people they’d be working with during a real emergency.

-To professionals like Craig Vyhnalek, assistant chief of Wilber, Nebraska fire and rescue, the training has been invaluable.
+To professionals like Craig Vyhnalek, rescue chief of Wilber, Nebraska fire and rescue, the training has been invaluable.

 “The unit is amazing, the instructors are amazing, and we are just thankful we were able to participate in that training. … This provided us a tool that enhanced our capabilities and, in my opinion, made us all better,” Vyhnalek said.